joulev/ezkomment/docs/rest-api/introduction.md

 # ezkomment REST API

-If you feel that [customising with templates](/docs/customisation/introduction) is not enough for your use case, or you do not want to use plain HTML, or you want to integrate directly to your existing frontend, you can use the ezkomment REST API to fetch and post comments directly for any ezkomment pages.
+If you feel that [customising with templates](/docs/customisation/introduction) is not enough for your use case, or you do not want to use plain HTML, or you want to integrate directly to your existing frontend, or you want to use custom Markdown flavours, you can use the ezkomment REST API to fetch and post comments directly for any ezkomment pages.

 This documentation is for the API endpoints of version 1.x.x, under the following path